-With the information on the DM halo parameters: $r_{_{0/s}}, \ \rho_{_{0/s}}$, we derived the physical properties of the galaxies, such as $R_{\mathrm{vir}}, M_{\mathrm{vir}}$ and the concentration in the case of the NFW halo.
-Using the latter quantities, we compared the $c_{vir}-M_{\mathrm{vir}}$ relation of our sample with DM only simulation \citep{Bullock2000} and NIHAO hydrodynamical simulation \citep{Wang2015}, as shown in Figure~\ref{fig:c-mvir}.
-We find that the concentration at $z\sim 1$ SFGs goes in the opposite direction, which challenges the simulations.
-In other words, both DM only and the hydro simulations predict that the halo concentration decreases with increasing redshift, (see red and blue dashed lines in Figure~\ref{fig:c-mvir}, while the observations show a higher concentration at $z\sim 1$ compared to $z\approx 0$, but still consistent within the $1\sigma$ uncertainty.
-We would like to notice the reader that the concentration is derived as $c=R_{\mathrm{vir}}/r_{s}$, where the determination of $R_{\mathrm{vir}}$ requires a huge extrapolation.
-Therefore, the concentration in this work is not as accurate as can be derived from HI RCs, where data are available over more than 50 kpc radius.
+With the information on the DM halo parameters $r_{_{0/s}}$ and$ \ \rho_{_{0/s}}$, we derived the physical properties of the galaxies, such as $R_{\mathrm{vir}}$ and $ M_{\mathrm{vir}}$, and the concentration in the case of the NFW halo.
+Using the latter quantities, we compared the $c_{vir}-M_{\mathrm{vir}}$ relation of our sample with DM-only simulation \citep{Bullock2000} and the NIHAO hydrodynamical simulation \citep{Wang2015}, as shown in Figure~\ref{fig:c-mvir}.
+We found that the concentration in $z\sim 1$ SFGs goes in the opposite direction, which challenges the simulations.
+In other words, both the DM-only and hydro simulations predict the halo concentration which decreases with increasing redshift (see red and blue dashed lines in Figure~\ref{fig:c-mvir}).
+The observations show a relatively high concentration at $z\sim 1$, which is somewhat in tension with current simulations, although they remain consistent with them within the $1\sigma$ uncertainty.
+We remark that the concentration was derived as $c_{vir}=R_{\mathrm{vir}}/r_{s}$, where the determination of $R_{\mathrm{vir}}$ requires a huge extrapolation.
+Therefore, the concentration in this work is not as accurate as it can be derived from HI RCs, where data are available over more than a 50 kpc radius.
 Thus, although the NFW halo gives conflicting results with respect to the simulations, we cannot falsify its presence in nature.

-On the other hand, the relation between core density versus core radius, associate with the Burkert profile, emerge very similar to the local SFGs, with a similar slope, as shown in Figure~\ref{fig:r0-rho0}.
-Moreover, we find that high-$z$ galaxies have denser DM cores, as they lie above the local SFGs and low surface brightness galaxies (LSBs).
+On the other hand, the relation between the core density and core radius, associated with the Burkert profile, emerge very similar to the local SFGs, with a similar slope, as shown in Figure~\ref{fig:r0-rho0}.
+However, we found that high-$z$ galaxies have denser DM cores, as they lie above the local SFGs and low surface brightness galaxies (LSBs).
 At the same time, the size of their DM core is smaller with respect to local SFGs, but equivalent to the core of LSBs.
 This suggests that the structural properties (i.e., structure) of DM have evolved over cosmic time.
-In particular, DM cores at $z\sim 1$ are smaller by a factor of 0.3, which makes them denser by $\sim 1.5$ order of magnitude.
+In particular, DM cores at $z\sim 1$ are smaller by a factor of 0.3 dex and denser by 1.5 dex.

-\section{Comparison with Simulations}
+\section{Comparison with simulations}